Open-Access Ceramic Studio Membership in Orpington, South East London

 What is extra…

 Additional bisque firings and glaze firings.
-You can book the whole kiln, or you can book a shelf within a bisque firing (1000oC) or a stoneware firing (1240oC).
+You can book the whole kiln, or you can book a shelf within communal bisque firing (1000oC) or stoneware firing (1240oC).
 If you just have a couple of small pieces to fire, this will be priced based on weight.
+You can also organise group firings with other studio members and book the kilns.
+Firing costs will be kept as cheap as possible.

 During term time their are several classes each week in the main studio space.
-Access at these times is still possible, but it will be busier and you may not be able to use the wheels.
+Members are invited to work in the space at these times as we want to enrich our clay community, but it will be busier and you may not be able to use the wheels.
 Occasionally the main studio will be closed, but these dates will be listed at least one week in advance.
-At these times, full access to the storeroom will still be possible.

 Unfortunately The Clay Room UK cannot accommodate a production potter or someone wanting to work full-time within the studio.
 The membership is not suitable for beginners.